Skip to the main content.

 It may take you a few tries, a lot of surveys, and even more market research to find the perfect name, but don’t be afraid to put in the hours and work to find something that resonates with your customers.

 Choosing a company name and picking product names is exciting.
 Admin on the other hand isn't.
-With Launch, you can take care of the tedious but essential tasks to help your company run smoothly.
-And then set up fair and flexible equity agreements to motivate your team to strive for success.
+With Vestd, you can take care of the tedious (but essential) tasks to help your company run smoothly.
+And then, set up a share scheme to motivate your team to strive for success.

 Book a free discovery call to see how Vestd could give you back time to focus on more of the stuff you love.